The military pay raise is shrinking.

 Last year, Congress passed sweeping retirement reform legislation, the first significant move to dial back the military's long-term personnel costs.
 There are new rules requiring military families to pay more out of pocket for their housing, which can have varying impacts depending on local rental markets.

 Now lawmakers are zeroing in on health care.
-A new enrollment fee, approved by the House and awaiting action in the Senate, would require new troops to pay for access to the military medical system starting in 2018 for their families.
+A new enrollment fee for military health care, approved by the House and awaiting action in the Senate, would require this week was particularly egregious.
+For the first time, starting in 2018, new troops could be forced to pay for an annual fee to access to the military medical system starting in 2018 for their families.
 Troops already serving would be grandfathered in, but would see higher co-pays.

 Grocery discounts could start to dry up.
 Even the new GI Bill, perhaps the most extravagant benefit afforded to military personnel today, is being reviewed with an eye toward limiting what the government previously agreed to pay for some military spouses and kids to attend college.